“This catch, caught on my longline boat, is just incredible.” - Rich Wheeler

 We will notify you when we get out Wild Caught Copper River Salmon in stock.

 Spot on in freshness and flavor.
 We just finished the Copper River Salmon and wished we bought more while it was available!

 Unless you’re pulling it off the dock yourself, the chance that you’re eating fish that has never been frozen is extremely rare.
 Most fresh fish these days is previously frozen at some point and then thawed by the time it hits the shelf.
 Freezing fish up front pauses it at peak freshness which maintains the quality of the product.
 If it’s frozen properly, like how Rich and Sena Sea do it, it actually preserves the quality of the product better than 99% of the “fresh” product on the market today.

 The glacial blue depths of Alaska’s Prince William Sound is known for its abundance of marine life.
-Set against snowy mountains and thick forests of green, Rich Wheeler harvests this wild Sockeye in small batches.
-The perfect marriage of quality and experience, we put our trust in Rich and Sena Wheeler, of family-owned Sena Sea, to bring you this incredible salmon ― the same fish the Sena Sea family has been enjoying for three generations.
+The perfect marriage of quality and experience, we put our trust in Rich and Sena Wheeler, of family-owned Sena Sea, to bring you this incredible salmon and halibut ― the same fish the Sena Sea family has been enjoying for three generations.